elbamos/largeVis/cran-comments.md

 ## Submission

-This is the first submission of a bug-fix update, to 0.2.1.
+This is a resubmission of a bug-fix update, to 0.2.1.
+After the first submission, it was requested that I change a URL in the DESCRIPTION file to a DOI.
+I have done this.

 ## Test environments
 * local OS X install, R 3.4